elegz/nnFPGA/README.md

 # nnFPGA
-RTL for neural nets: CNN, deep learning.
+RTL for deep learning.

 Modules:
 - convolution
 - max pooling
 - ReLU

+Other:
 - UVM classes for testbenches

+# To-Do
+- Verify the code